Halesowen: Transport

 Halesowen is considered one of the largest towns in the United Kingdom without a railway station.
 The nearest railway stations are Rowley Regis, Stourbridge Junction, Cradley Heath and Old Hill.

 Education

-There are currently 15 primary schools, 3 secondary schools and a further education college situated within the district of Halesowen.
+There are currently 15 primary schools and 3 secondary schools situated within the district of Halesowen.
+There is also one special needs school, Halesbury Special School, and a further education college, Halesowen College.

-Newfield Park Primary School primary school located in Halesowen, was built during the 1960s to serve the expanding local area of Hawne.